josecgil/oblique-js/README.md

 ```

-Note: variables are allways executed before any directive execution.
+Note: variables are always executed before any directive execution.

 ##Templates